San Mateo de Otao :

 • The King Kong gorilla: for fun photos with the valley in the background.

-Access to these sculptures is included in the entrance fee to the viewpoint.
+Access to these sculptures is included in the viewpoint entry fee.

 In San Juan de Lanca, this suspension bridge is one of the most popular attractions.
-Crossing it brings a mix of apprehension and wonder at the landscape.
-Free toilets nearby.
+Crossing it provides a mix of apprehension and wonder at the landscape.
+Free restrooms nearby.
 Often included in tourist packages.

-In Salpín, an artisan cable car takes you to 250 meters in height over a 500-meter course.
-The view over the valley covered with chirimoyas and avocados is magnificent.
-Open from 8 am to 5 pm, capacity 4 people.
+In Salpín, an artisanal cable car takes you to 250 meters high over a 500-meter course.
+The view of the valley covered with chirimoyas and avocados is magnificent.
+Open from 8h to 17h, capacity 4 people.
 Price: 10 soles.
-Take the opportunity to try artisan chirimoya ice cream.
+Take the opportunity to taste artisanal chirimoya ice cream.

 🏛️ 5.
 Culture, heritage and authentic villages